Facts and Figures

 SJSU is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 Various college programs are accredited by specialized accrediting agencies.
 Additional information can be found on the university's WASC Accreditation site.

 San Jose State University's Department of Athletics recruits and develops a diverse population of highly skilled student-athletes, coaches and staff to compete at the pinnacle of collegiate athletics.
 SJSU is affiliated with the NCAA Division I Mountain West Conference.

 An introduction to the dedicated individuals who provide our campus and university with direction and guidance.

-Founded in 1857, San José State is the oldest public institution of higher education on the West Coast.
-From its beginnings as a normal school to train teachers for the developing frontier, SJSU has matured into a metropolitan university offering more than 134 bachelor's and master's degrees with 110 concentrations.
+Founded in 1857, San Jose State is the oldest public institution of higher education on the West Coast.
+From its beginnings as a normal school to train teachers for the developing frontier, SJSU has matured into a metropolitan university that offers 145 areas of study with an additional 108 concentrations.